jagcompacion/user-directory/README.md

    5. Server state management use React Query, and Apollo Client for graphql. has a lot of features (fetching, caching, handling timeouts, and even polling) will lessen your code.
 2. How would you optimize performance in React using **useEffect**, **useMemo**, and **useCallback**?
    Answer:
-3. for useEffect, use dependency array to controll when the effect runs to avoid unnecessary re-renders. to prevent memory leaks, especially subscription and timers, add a clean up side effects on useEffect.
+   1. for useEffect, use dependency array to controll when the effect runs to avoid unnecessary re-renders.
+To prevent memory leaks, especially subscription and timers, add a clean up side effects on useEffect.
-4. for useMemo, if you have an expensive calculation, and/or dont want to rerender if the value changed, use useMemo.
+   2. for useMemo, if you have an expensive calculation, and/or dont want to rerender if the value changed, use useMemo.
-5. for useCallback, if you want to memoize functions and will not recreate on every render, especially when passing them as props to child components.
+   3. for useCallback, if you want to memoize functions and will not recreate on every render, especially when passing them as props to child components.
-6. How would you ensure accessibility in the User Directory component?
+3. How would you ensure accessibility in the User Directory component?
    Answer:
-7. Use appropriate HTML tags to convey structure and meaning. if its a button use <button>, if its a header use <header>, if its a sidebar use <aside>
+   1. Use appropriate HTML tags to convey structure and meaning. if its a button use `<button>`, if its a header use `<header>`, if its a sidebar use `<aside>`
-8. Use aria roles to describe elements when plain text isn’t enough. if its a <div> and you want to make it as a button, you need to add aria-role="button".
+   2. Use aria roles to describe elements when plain text isn’t enough. if its a `<div>` and you want to make it as a button, you need to add `aria-role="button"`.
 Use aria if theres no other way in answer no.1.
-9. Keyboard is useful in accesibility, it will focus the area of the current element. use tabIndex to manage focus when necessary.
+   3. Keyboard is useful in accesibility, it will focus the area of the current element. use tabIndex to manage focus when necessary.
-10. For forms, use <label> and "for" attribute.
+   4. For forms, use `<label>` and `for` attribute.
-11. "Alt" text for images. useful for screenreader (will read the "alt") if the person focus on the image.
+   5. `alt` text for images. useful for screenreader (will read the `alt`) if the person focus on the image.
-12. You can also use tools in browser or you can install extension, or you can have it check online whether you met the WCAG standard or not.
+   6. You can also use tools in browser or you can install extension, or you can have it check online whether you met the WCAG standard or not.